matthewyang204/dproc/README.md

 # Installing
 Requirements:
 - `make`
-- A prebuilt tarball downloaded from the releases for your architecture or a build from the previous section
+- A build from the previous section or a prebuilt binary

-To install, simply run `make install` in the root of the built binary's folder (root folder of a downloaded-and-built source folder).
+To install a custom build, simply run `make install` in the root of the built binary's folder (root folder of a downloaded-and-built source folder).
 You can specify where you want to install with the `PREFIX` var.
 To do this, run `make install PREFIX={yourprefix}`.
 Replace `{yourprefix}` with your prefix.
 Use `sudo` where appropriate.

+If you want to install from a binary downloaded from the releases, simply move the binary to a folder of your choice in your PATH.